iyouth23/sport-dojo-prototype/README.md

 * The Event Labeler.
 This widgets allows one to play through a soccer match after uploading a video from YouTube or one's Desktop.
 The video can then be replayed with user annotations.

-Note that because this website has no login or registration implemented, the corresponding buttons will simply redirect you to a form to obtain more information about the startup.
+Note that because this website has no login or registration implemented, the corresponding buttons will simply redirect the user to a form to obtain more information about the startup.

+For inquiries, please email Ian Youth (iyouth66@gmail.com).
+Thank you.